gitcoinco/grants-stack-indexer-v2/packages/processors/README.md

 ### Processors

-This package provides the following repositories:
+This package provides the following events' processors:

 1. **AlloProcessor**: Handles the processing of Allo V2 events from the Allo contract by delegating them to the appropriate handler